 The cloudless dark sky was indicative of the day.
 In a time of change and rebirth of magic, I felt no joy.
 I had no faith in the future.
 Neither magic, alchemy, science, or faith had stopped the events that snatched my child away.

 I needed her anger, her pain.
-I needed her to leave.
-Now, nine hours later she did.
+I needed her to leave, and she did.

 On the banks of Mermaid Cove where the river met the sea, I cut my hand holding it over the churning waters.
 I am magic-born.
 Power sang in my blood a siren’s call to the siren.
 I squeeze my fist and watched the blood drip into the water.

-Faces swirled in the churning depths just the water rose up to lasso me pulling me into a bottomless watery canyon.
+Faces swirled in the churning depths as the water rose up to lasso me pulling me into a bottomless watery canyon.

 Darkness swamped me.